CPU Cooler Testing Methodology – A Long Road

 CPU: Intel Core i9-10980XE

-This may not be a common CPU but it allows us to test a wide range of thermal output conditions from 150W to approximately 225W (consumed power, not CPU thermals).
+This may not be a common CPU but it allows us to test a wide range of thermal output conditions from 125W to approximately 265W (consumed package power, not CPU thermals).
 If a cooler passes these tests, you can safely assume it will be more than adequate for more efficient processors from AMD and Intel.
+Meanwhile the power consumption settings are constant limits imposed within the ASUS BIOS which assures us a continual thermal load with no deviation over the testing period.
+This differs greatly from standard testing which has the CPU multiplier, power, frequency and thermals varying to sometimes wide degrees which could negatively impact testing results.

 Thermal Compound: Arctic MX-4